collinsnwammuo/SIEM-Splunk/BOTS v1: SOC Investigation/README.md

 | sort _time
 ```

-**Answer:** [update with your finding]
+**Answer:** [aae3f5a29935e6abcc2c2754d12a9af0]

-**Reasoning:** Sysmon EventCode 11 records file creation events including the MD5 hash of the created file.
-Filtering for file creation events around the time of the upload identified the malware hash.
+**Reasoning:** Searching the raw log text for process and file execution strings bypassed broken field extraction parameters and allowed direct retrieval of the Hashes line from the Windows endpoint logs.
 ---

 ### Q6 -- What C2 IP did the malware connect to?